-We are all so interconnected thanks to the online world, however, online privacy is still something that is of high concern, because it is not about what that guy who commented on your status last week might do.
+We are all so interconnected thanks to the online world.
+Despite the growth of the internet and social media networks, online privacy is still something that is of high concern.

 We have all heard of fraud, online trolls, scams, phishing, theft, and data breaches, and this is what is important.

-However, online privacy is about many things, so let’s talk about how you can protect your online privacy, and do not be afraid to look around for more information too, so you can best safeguard your online privacy.
+However, online privacy involves many things.
+Let’s talk about how you can protect your online privacy.
+After reading this guide, do not be afraid to look around for more information too, so you can safeguard your online privacy.

 What Exactly Is Online Privacy?

-Online privacy, also known as data privacy or information privacy is data security that focuses on the proper and adequate handling of data, this can range from notice, consent and regulation obligations.
+Online privacy, also known as data privacy or information privacy is data security.
+It focuses on the proper and adequate handling of data.
+Data privacy can range from notice to consent and regulation obligations.

 It is the ability to control what details you are revealing about yourself online, and who is able to access that information.